Junhapark1476/-word-spinner/README.md

 # Word Spinner Project

 # Description
-This program reads text from an input file (`essay.txt`) and replaces certain words with their synonyms from a synonym dictionary file (`synonyms-simplified.txt` or `test-synonyms.txt`).
+This program reads text from an input file (`essay.txt`) and replaces certain words with their synonyms from a synonym dictionary file (`test-synonyms.txt`).
 It prints the original text and three modified versions to `results.txt`.

 The goal is to demonstrate simple natural language processing with random synonym substitution.